Will Ashley (actor): 2019–2024: Transition to lead roles and rising popularity

 In 2019, he joined Jillian Ward, Althea Ablan, and Sofia Pablo in the hit GMA afternoon series Prima Donnas as Nolan Dimasalang, which aired until 2022.
-Ashley was also cast as the voice actor for Ash Ketchum in the Filipino dub of Pokemon XYZ, the 19th season of the popular franchise.
+Ashley was also cast as the voice actor for Ash Ketchum in the Filipino dub of Pokémon XYZ, the 19th season of the popular franchise.
 He also portrayed Cris, a teenage boy who becomes a victim of abuse by his male teacher, in the Magpakailanman episode titled "Arrest My Son's Rapist".
 He described the role as one of the most challenging he had taken on, noting that although it was his first time playing such a heavy character, he accepted the part to grow as an actor and to faithfully portray the real-life story behind the episode.

 He later guest-starred in Pepito Manaloto: Ang Tunay na Kuwento as the lovable and sweet Andy, Clarissa's puppy love.
 In 2021, before the second season of Prima Donnas aired, Ashley, Ablan, and Alejo appeared together in an episode of Wish Ko Lang!.

 Following Prima Donnas, Ashley was slated for the role of Peter Luna in GMA's television drama The Fake Life in 2022.
 He described his role as "challenging", as the character is full of anger and vengefulness in comparison to his former role as a reliable childhood friend.
 Director Adolfo Alix Jr. praised Ashley for his portrayal of Peter, stating: "He's ready to take on more challenging and out-of-the-box characters!
 His role [in The Fake Life] took him out of his comfort zone and he absorbed everything which will bring out what he needs to shape Peter's character".
-Ashley was also featured in Mano Po Legacy: The Flower Sisters, playing Andrew James Chua-Tan, one of Lily Chua’s sons.
+Ashley was also featured in Mano Po Legacy: The Flower Sisters, playing Andrew James Chua-Tan, one of Lily Chua's sons.
 He expressed pride in the role, describing his character as someone who strived to be a good son by making his parents happy.
 Director Joey Reyes commended his performance in the series, saying it "went beyond expectations" and that he "gave the character the depth and compassion so needed to make Andrew a tragic victim of tradition and expectations".

-The same year, Ashley starred in his first Regal Studio Presents episode, titled "My Favorite Son".
+The same year, Ashley starred in his first Regal Studio Presents episode titled "My Favorite Son".
 He played the titular character Christian, a teenager who dreams of becoming a musician, much to the dismay of his father, who wanted him to pursue a career as a seaman.
 Ashley also showcased his talent in singing and playing the guitar in the episode.
 His performance was warmly received.